Prior to establishing a NetSuite BizApp Connection in OneCloud, use the instructions below to create an integration user in NetSuite.

 Permissions to read/write to records required for integration

 Log in using Access Tokens (Full level) or User Access Tokens (Full level) for more privileges to create and revoke own tokens

 Set Up Company (Full level)

 Create a new role or make a copy of an existing role.
 Then assign or adjust the permissions required.
-To create new role, fo to your integration role via Setup > Users/Roles > Manage Roles > New
+To create new role for the integration role via Setup ➡️ Users/Roles ➡️ Manage Roles ➡️ New

 Under the other tabs in Permissions, set up the permissions and permission levels you wish this role to have.
 In this example, we are creating an administrator roll with full permissions.
 Select all Transaction, Reports, List, etc, that the administrator needs to access.

 For more information, refer to the NetSuite documentation on how to customize roles and permissions.